dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Summary
-Kotlin was created few years after Groovy and "borrowed" some features from it so when switching from Groovy, Kotlin feels like "a language I almost know".
+Kotlin was created few years after Groovy and borrowed some features from it so when switching from Groovy, Kotlin feels like "a language I almost know".

 Being statically typed, Kotlin might have a bit more "resistance" than Groovy.
-On the other hand, it seems to be more suitable for writing "big corporation legacy enterprise projects".
+On the other hand, it seems to be more suitable for writing "big legacy enterprise projects".

 If you expected opinion about which language is better, sorry there won't be one.
 Both Groovy and Kotlin are good.